Intrauterine insemination (IUI) is a fertility treatment that involves directly inserting sperm into a woman's womb.

 - the man's sperm count and sperm quality (using fresh sperm leads to higher conception rates than using frozen sperm)

-- whether or not fertility medicines are used to stimulate ovulation (this can increase your chances of success)
+- whether fertility medicines are used to stimulate ovulation (this can increase your chances of success)

 There are many different factors involved, so it's best to talk to your fertility team about your individual chances of success.